GPIO (Linux)

 Introductionβ

-Torizon OS is preferred for using libgpiod, due to ease-of-use and a smoother application development experience.
-Visit the article How to Use GPIO on Torizon OS.
+Keep in mind that Torizon OS is preferred for using libgpiod due to its ease of use and smoother application development experience.
+For controlling GPIO pins using Torizon, refer to How to Use GPIO on Torizon OS.

 GPIO - Libgpiodβ

-Here we present how to use the command-line tools.
+The following sections present how to use the libgpiod command-line tools.

 gpiodetectβ

-Search for the GPIO banks, /dev/gpiochiop0 ... /dev/gpiochipX, and how many GPIO lines they have:
+Search for the GPIO chips and identify how many GPIO lines are available:

 # gpiodetect